I don't own these characters.

 "No," Kim answered soundly.

 "It wasn't important," the tanned female replied with a bit of a nervous grin.
 She tried to wave it off, but had a feeling that would not work.

 "Nah, it wasn't important," Bonnie insisted, now trying to hide behind her book.
-She was finally able to capture the elusive friendship that she wanted with the amazing girl that had saved her so many years ago, so she was not about to put that in jeopardy by making Kim uncomfortable with her feelings.
+She was finally able to capture the elusive friendship she wanted with the amazing girl that had saved her so many years ago, so she was not about to put that in jeopardy by making Kim uncomfortable with her feelings.

 "C'mon, Bonnie.
 Don't be that way, just tell me," Kim tried to urge the brunette.